Berenddeperend/blog/src/projects/nonogram.md

 ## Background
 In January 2021 I wrote Tetris in Typescript.
 This was one of the most rewarding experiences I've ever had in programming.
 So in trying to chase the same high I wanted to write another game this year. <a href="https://en.wikipedia.org/wiki/Nonogram" target="_blank">Nonograms</a> are cool and websockets are also cool so I wrote Nonogram With Friends.
 When I initially created Tetris without a framework I quickly realized how tedious it is to manipulate the DOM the old-fashioned way.
-That's why I wrote the frontend in Vue, a framework I've had a few years of experience with.
+That's why I wrote the frontend in Vue.js, a framework I've had a few years of experience with.

 ## Improvement opportunities